duuusen/ausgezoomt/README.md

 - 10k resistor between 5V and P0
 - Wires at GND and P0

-Careful not to create any short circuits, as the board does not have short circuit protection and could damage the USB port.
+Careful not to create any short circuits, as the board does not have a short circuit protection and could damage the USB port.